-- Reservoirs ()
+- Reservoirs (\\\)

-Ice cover formation on the Watana and Devil Canyon Reservoirs during Stage III operation was simulated with the DYRESM model based on the memaverage winter weather conditions of 1981-82, and the Case E-VI and E-I downstream flow requirements.
+Ice cover formation on the Watana and Devil Canyon Reservoirs during Stage III operation was simulated with the DYRESM model based on the average winter weather conditions of 1981-82, and the Case E-VI and E-I downstream flow requirements.
 Simulations were made for early and late Stage III energy demands.
 Reservoir ice cover conditions would be similar to those of the Stage II operation.
 The Watana Reservoir ice cover would form in late November and would reach a maximum thickness of four feet in March.
 The ice cover would begin to melt in mid April and would be completely melted by late May.

-Charles days.
-The Devil Canyon Reservoir ice cover during Stage III operation would form in late November and would reach a maximum thickness of three feet by March. a substant which we approve The ice cover would begin to melt in early April using a construction of a construction of the sould be completely melted by late May.
+The Devil Canyon Reservoir ice cover during Stage III operation would form in late November and would reach a maximum thickness of three feet by March.
+The ice cover would begin to melt in early April and would be completely melted by late May.